praneethravuri/Horizon-Airlines-Bookings/readme.md

 * Check duplicate flight booking
 * Check pre-existing users in the database
 * Delete account of the user
-* Delete flights from database
-* Add flights to database
-* Update details of a flight in the database

-Adding, deleting, and updating flight details can only be done by the admin.
-If a user with the email, “admin@gmail.com”, that user has the power to do the above functions

 #### Complex Queries